 I little while ago, I heard that a Co-operative ghostsign in Walthamstow had been overpainted.
-I'd assumed it was this one below, on the side of Tommy's Tuck-in Cafe at 422 Forest Road opposite Lloyd Park the William Morris museum.
+I'd assumed it was this one below, on the side of Tommy's Tuck-in Cafe at 422 Forest Road opposite Lloyd Park and the William Morris museum.

 But no, passing it on a bus earlier this week, I see it's still there, albeit slighty obscrured by modern signage panels at low level.
 My pic above, taken on a dull day in October 2008, shows that some of the wording has, over time, been overpainted.
 A brighter day can be found on retrospective Google streetview here.